TheChymera/masterarbeit/README.rst

 the results of which may help uncover further ramifications of our work in psychology as well as in biology.
 We enrich the informative potential of the above and the transparency of our work by implementing the very latest “open science” concepts and technologies.

-All original content present in this work is available under a “Creative Commons Attribution-ShareAlike 3.0 Unported License”.

 .. engl>

 German